abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/6-Angular-Typescript.md

 - Angular uses Typescript as its primary language.
 - Angular by default doesn't use strict mode.
   > To enable strict mode, add `"strict": true` in `tsconfig.json`.

 ---

+## Models

+Models are used to define the structure of data in Angular applications.
+They are typically defined as classes or interfaces.

+- They're files that contain any `type` or `interface` definitions that are used in the application.
+  - This is better for organization and maintainability, instead of defining types and interfaces in the same file as the component or service.
+- Models has a single responsibility, which is to define the structure of data, and export it for use in other parts of the application.
+- They have this format:
+  - `user.model.ts`, `product.model.ts`, etc.

+---